 How Much Does a Surgical Technician Get Paid?

 If you'd like a fast-paced job saving people's lives in hospital operating rooms, then a surgical technician career might be for you.
 Your salary in this profession depends on your employer, state, work experience and certification.
 Read on to learn more about how much surgical technicians are paid.
-Schools offering Surgical Technology degrees can also be found in these popular choices.

 Surgical technicians (also known as surgical technologists) aid surgeons, nurses and anesthesiologists with surgical procedures.
 They sterilize the operating room, help patients prepare for surgery and provide surgical instruments to doctors during an operation.
 To work as a surgical technician, you must undergo a training program after high school and earn a diploma, certificate or associate's degree from an accredited school.
 Your salary can depend on your location, your experience level and your certification status.